Study Abroad in Solidarity in Mexico

 Interdisciplinary Course work

-The program is 15 weeks (13 without the re-entry program).
+The program is 10 weeks.
 The inter-disciplinary course load offers up to 16 credits at the undergraduate or master’s level.
 While the course is interdisciplinary, AUSM offers the following course breakdown for accreditation at institutions that do not work under interdisciplinary regimens:

 (each course is 4 credits, 60 class hours)